markpoon/Folio/README.md

-Foundation is my bootstrap app from which all my other apps come from
+Mark Poon's Portfolio Site, reworked Jun 28th 2013.

-Sinatra with SASS, HAML, Coffeescript, Mongoid for Deployment on Heroku with MongoHQ
+Sinatra with SASS, HAML, Coffeescript, Mongo-Mongoid for Deployment on Heroku with MongoHQ